SquareSR/Testing-Red-Classic/README.md

 Walk up to the tree guarding Surge's Gym and open the menu

-Cut Menu
+Cut Menu:
 - Slot 6 - Use the Full Restore on Nidoking if you haven’t already
 - Swap potions down 6 with Repels (using select)
 - Up 1 - teach HM01 to Paras or DUX
 - Up 1 - Teach TM28 to Paras or Squirtle
 - Cut the tree and enter Surge’s gym.

 Surge Trash Cans Puzzle

 <img src="https://i.imgur.com/DgQyq4a.jpeg" >

 - Save the game after finding the first can (unless the first switch is can #2 or #4, then simply take a 1/4 guess and move onto the next can)
 - All other cans are 50/50, so if you don’t get the the second switch first try, then you soft reset and know the second switch is in the top left can (can #5).

 SURGE
-Voltorb: 	HA + BB
+- Voltorb: 	BB + BB or HA
-Pikachu: 	Thrash
+- Pikachu: 	Thrash
-Raichu: 	Thrash x2
+- Raichu: 	Thrash x2

+## FLY SPLIT

 Get TM24 Thunderbolt and exit the gym

 - Get the Bike Voucher, and Dig out to Cerulean City.